devnull-cz/c-prog-lang/style.md

 and it will be expanded into proper link.

-There must be only one directive on each line.
+There must be at most one directive on each line.
+The line can start with anything however after `#source` is encountered there can be only the file name.

 # Module links